Health and Safety

 - As part of our initiatives based on these regulations, Sojitz’s Safety & Sanitation Committee convenes every month to monitor health and safety activities (through reports on safety and sanitation activities, discussion of improvement plans, etc.).
 The results of these meetings are then posted internally for all employees to view.

-The Safety & Sanitation Committee is comprised of members from the Human Resources Dept., occupational physicians, and members of the Sojitz Labor Union.
+The Safety & Sanitation Committee is comprised of members from the Human Resources Dept., Corporate Sustainability Dept., occupational physicians, and members of the Sojitz Labor Union.
 There are 9 members at Sojitz’s Tokyo headquarters (5 from Sojitz Corporation and 4 from the Sojitz Labor Union) and 6 members at Sojitz’s Kansai Office (3 from Sojitz Corporation and 3 from the Sojitz Labor Union).